 - a.
 The arbitrator shall specifically inquire of the parties whether they have any further evidence to offer or witnesses to be heard.
 Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed. - b.
 If briefs or documents are to be filed as provided in Rule R-21, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
-If no briefs, documents or responses are to be filed, the

-- arbitrator shall declare the hearing closed as of the date of the last hearing (including telephonic hearings.)
-If the case was heard without any oral hearings, the arbitrator shall close the hearing upon the due date established for the receipt of the final submission. - c.
+If no briefs, documents or responses are to be filed, the arbitrator shall declare the hearing closed as of the date of the last hearing (including telephonic or virtual hearing).
+If the case was submitted on documents alone, without any hearing, the hearing shall be declared closed as of the final date for the filing of such response, or on such other date set by the arbitrator. - c.
 The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.
 The AAA may extend the time limit for rendering the award only in unusual and extreme circumstances.